rhamdeew/go_gal/README.md

 - File contents are encrypted with AES-256
 - No passwords are stored on the server, only used for encryption/decryption
 - Session-based authentication with secure cookies
+- Optional HTTPS with TLS 1.2+ for secure connections

 ## Requirements